 The VPC-based Flannel network does not require packet encapsulation and improves network performance by 20% compared with the default Flannel VXLAN network.

-For more information about the CIDR blocks of VPC and Kubernetes clusters, see Plan CIDR blocks for an ACK cluster.
+For more information about the CIDR blocks of VPC and Kubernetes clusters, see Network architectures of VPC-connected Kubernetes clusters.

 For more information about how to select a network plug-in based on your business requirements, see Work with Terway.

 |Configure network configurations for individual nodes||Supported||Not supported||Configure network settings for individual nodes in a cluster that uses Terway|

 |Configure network configurations for individual pods||Supported||Not supported||Configure a static IP address, a separate vSwitch, and a separate security group for a pod|

 |Configure static pod IP addresses||Supported||Not supported||Configure a static IP address, a separate vSwitch, and a separate security group for a pod|